-People don’t have time to do research on each and every thing.
+People don’t have time to research everything.
 So they trust the experts.
-They think that if experts are recommending something then it must be good.
+They think that if experts recommend something, it must be good.

 Building authority often takes time.
 But it is possible.

-One way to do this is to make complex things simpler.
+One way to do this is to make complex things more straightforward.

-If you can become the go-to person in your field, then you can easily build authority.
+If you can become the go-to person in your field, you can quickly build authority.